 The leadership also gives the target the Hex special condition if the attack does damage, which prevents crits from generating extra dice.
 Super frustrating!
 It also used to prevent the target from modifying blanks, but that got errataed out so don’t let anybody pull a fast one on you.
 Grade: B+

 Pentagram of Farallah allows Dr Strange or Wong (when in Defenders affiliation) to set up teleport portals that can be Range 5+1 apart from each other.
 The caveat to keep in mind here is that either side can use these portals, not just your squad.
 Which honestly is kind of hilarious.
 It can certainly help you get up the board quickly, but be careful not to leave an express lane to your backfield secure objective.
+The cost was increased as part of the November 2021 Updates so now you can’t use it first turn but it’s still really good.
 Grade: B+

 Seven Suns of Cinnibus is a special attack for Dr Strange that costs 3 Power for a Strength 8 Beam 5 that gives the Incinerate special condition.
 Holy cow, that’s potent.
 You need to position two other allies near Strange but that should be manageable.
 Grade: A-